g33kme/adapay/README.md

  * death    = in seconds when the invoice expires
  * address  = set one of your cardano addresses from your created wallet where you want to receive the payment
- * walletid = set a walletid from your cardano-wallet you created in the first step */
+ * walletid = set a walletid from your cardano-wallet you created in the first step
+ *
+ * Each created cardano invoice return an unique hash and the calculated ADA price from your fiat amount
+ * We recommend to save your invoice in a database to flag them as paid if you received it
+ *
+ * Currently ADAPay will create an unique number on the payment amount to identify incoming payment
+ * Creating a new Cardano addresse for each invoice is currently not easy with the Cardano Wallet API, we may provide this in the future
+ */
 $invoice = ADAPAY::invoiceCreate(array(
    'pair' => 'ADAUSD',